In this article, we are going to cover Important ASP.NET Core interview questions and answers, which will help you to pass your next job interview.

 A middleware in .Net Core is a component that gets executed on every request and response in an ASP.Net Core application.
 The middleware component has the access to request and response process.

-Middleware is used in Configure() method in startup.cs file.
+Middleware is used in the Configure() method of startup.cs file.

-Some of the Middleware used in ASP.Net Core application is –
+Some of the Middleware used in ASP.Net Core application are –

 app.UseHttpsRedirection();